joachim-gassen/botex/README.md

 If you want to use botex to create LLM participants for your own oTree experiments, you need the following:

-- A working python environment >= 3.10 and preferable a virtual environment.
+- A working python environment >= 3.10 and preferably a virtual environment.
 - [Google Chrome](https://www.google.com/chrome/) for scraping the oTree participant pages.
 - Access to an oTree server that you can start sessions on or at least an URL of an oTree participant link.
 The server can be local or remote.
 - Access to an LLM model for inference.
 See [Verfied LLMs section](#verified-llms).